WestDRI/rcmodules22/content/chapel/chapel-02-task-parallelism.md

 same time (in this case the screen); the system decides in which order the threads could write to the screen.

-> ## Discussion
-> What would happen if in the last code we declare `count` in the main thread?
+> ### <font style="color:blue">Discussion</font>
 >
->> _Answer_: we'll get an error at compilation, since then `count` will belong to the main thread (will
->> be defined within the scope of the main thread), and we can modify its value only in the main thread.
+> 1. What would happen if in the last code we move the definition of `count` into the main thread, but try to
+>    assign it from threads 1 and 2?
 >
-> What would happen if we try to insert a second definition `var x = 10;` inside the first `begin`
-> statement?
+>> _Answer_: we'll get an error at compilation ("cannot assign to const variable"), since then `count` would
+>belong to the > main thread (would be defined within the scope of the main thread), and we could modify its
+>value only in the main > thread.
 >
+> 2. What would happen if we try to insert a second definition `var x = 10;` inside the first `begin`
+>statement?
+>
->> _Answer_: that will actually work, as we'll simply create another, local instance of `x` with its own
+>> _Answer_: that will actually work, as we'll simply create another, local instance of `x` with its own value.
->> value.

->> ## Key idea
+> ## Key idea
->> All variables have a **_scope_** in which they can be used.
-The variables declared inside a concurrent
+> All variables have a **_scope_** in which they can be used.
+Variables declared inside a concurrent
->> thread are accessible only by the thread.
-The variables declared in the main thread can be read everywhere,
+> thread are accessible only by that thread.
+Variables declared in the main thread can be read everywhere,
->> but Chapel won't allow other concurrent threads to modify them.
+> but Chapel won't allow other concurrent threads to modify them.

-> ## Discussion
+> ### <font style="color:blue">Discussion</font>
 > Are the concurrent threads, spawned by the last code, running truly in parallel?
 >
 > _Answer_: it depends on the number of cores available to your job.
 If you have a single core, they'll
 > run concurrently, with the CPU switching between the threads.
 If you have two cores, thread1 and thread2
 > will likely run in parallel using the two cores.

->> ## Key idea
+> ## Key idea
->> To maximize performance, start as many threads as the number of available cores.
+> To maximize performance, start as many threads as the number of available cores.

 A slightly more structured way to start concurrent threads in Chapel is by using the `cobegin` statement.
 Here you can start a block of concurrent threads, **one for each statement** inside the curly brackets.
-Another difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned threads are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all threads are done.
+Another difference between the `begin` and `cobegin` statements is that with the `cobegin`, all the spawned threads are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all threads are done.
 Let's start `cobegin.chpl`:

 ```chpl
 var x = 0;